• Home

 How do you press flowers quickly?

 Let me first say; I love the look of flowers pressed the traditional way.
-But, sometimes, I’m impatient, and I want to use the flowers I’ve picked now versus in a few weeks.
+But, sometimes, I’m impatient and want to use the flowers I’ve picked now versus in a few weeks.
 So, I wanted to know how to press flowers quickly.

 This is what I found out –